Dirac operators for matrix algebras converging to coadjoint orbits: Comparisons with Dirac operators in the literature

 In \cite{AcD} the full flag-manifold for $G = SU(3)$ is considered, so the subgroup $K $ is the maximal torus of $G $.
 Then $ G/K$ is not a symmetric space, but it is a spin manifold.
 For the corresponding matrix algebras, twisted Dirac operators for many projective modules are constructed.
 The dimension of $\fg'$ is 8, and so the irreducible representation of $\bC\ell(\fg')$ has dimension 16.
 That is the dimension of the spinor spaces used in constructing the Dirac operators, as it would be for our construction in the sections above.
 The Ginsparg-Wilson method is used, and already in the untwisted case the formula for the Dirac operator has extra terms (that could be interpreted as related to curvature) in comparison to the Dirac operators in our present paper.
 Since $G/K$ is not a symmetric space, it is very unlikely that the Dirac operator would relate well to the K\"ahler structure.
 There is no discussion of charge conjugation.
 It would be interesting to find a natural framework that would lead to Dirac operators of the kind given in this paper.

-Constructing matrix algebra approximations to spheres of dimension at least 3 is more complicated since they do not admit a symplectic structure.
+Constructing matrix-algebra approximations to spheres of dimension at least 3 is more complicated since they do not admit a symplectic structure.
 But one can use their close relationship to coadjoint orbits, as shown, for example, in \cite{MdHIO}